bacchilega/bacchilega/README.md

 Hi 👋 My name is Leo
 ===========================

-I do what I need -Developer
+print("World Hello")
 ----------------

 I dream of developing algorithms on my boat

 * 🌍  I'm based in Imola 🏎
 * ✉️  You can contact me at [lfbacchilega@gmail.com](mailto:lfbacchilega@gmail.com)
-* 🧠  I'm learning C++ to create a torrent scraper
+* 🧠  I'm learning AI
-* 🤝  I'm open to collaborating on bot scripts
+* 🤝  I'm open to collaborating on cool python projects

 ### Skills